-- 1) Call Code Orange. - 2) Tune into local radio/television/internet for information and direction from provincial or community authorities. - 3) Alert team members that an evacuation may be necessary. - 4) If advised by provincial authorities to remain in the building, notify team members, residents, and visitors of the hazard and reasons to "shelter in place". - 5) Monitor radio/television/internet for further updates and remain in shelter until authorities indicate it is safe to come out. - 6) Initiate Code Green evacuation procedure as required.
+- 1) Tune into local radio/television/internet for information and direction from provincial or regional authorities. - 2) Announce Code Orange. - 3) Alert team members that an evacuation may be necessary. - 4) If advised by provincial authorities to remain in the building, notify team members, residents, and visitors of the hazard and reasons to "shelter in place". - 5) Monitor radio/television/internet for further updates and remain in shelter until authorities indicate it is safe to come out.

+6) Initiate Code Green evacuation procedure as required.